quillan86/gambrinus/README.md

 # gambrinus
-AI which understands the taste and smell of beer.
+Gambrinus is a generative AI chatbot which understands the taste and smell of beer.
+It is grounded via a vector database and graph database.